idaholab/moose/modules/porous_flow/doc/content/documentation/modules/porous_flow/tutorial_01.md

 !listing modules/porous_flow/examples/tutorial/01.i start=[Variables] end=[BCs]

 There is just one variable --- the porepressure --- and there is no coupling with heat or mechanics.
 Gravity is set to zero.
-In this tutorial page, the only boundary condition is to fix the porepressure to 1$\,$MPa at the injection area:
+In this tutorial page, the only boundary condition is to fix the porepressure to 1$\,$MPa at the injection area (the other boundaries default to zero flux):

 !listing modules/porous_flow/examples/tutorial/01.i start=[BCs] end=[Modules]